-Each year, Environmental Studies offers a few topical ENVS 411 courses for undergraduate students that are taught by graduate students.
-All graduate students in the program are invited in December to submit applications to teach, though applications from PhD students and from Master's students who will be in their second year will receive priority.
-Applications are due in January or February, specific date TBA.
-Email submission is preferred.
+Each year, ENVS offers a few topical ENVS 411 courses for undergraduate students that are taught by graduate students.
+All graduate students in the program are invited in December to submit applications to teach these courses.
+Applications are due in January or February, with the specific date TBA.
 Graduate students teaching an ENVS 411 course are on a GE appointment.

-Students may apply to teach ENVS 411 individually or as a team.
+Students may apply to teach ENVS 411 individually or in teams.
 Proposals should include the following:

 - Course Title

 - Preferred Term

 - Scheduling Preferences

 - Course Description

-- · Course Goals
+- Course Goals

-- Course Outline
+- · Course Outline

 - Course Requirements

 - Required Reading

-- Grading Criteria
+- · Grading Criteria

-- Methods of Instruction
+Methods of Instruction

-Each team member should also describe their teaching experience and a plan of action for preparing to teach such a class (e.g., consultations with the Teaching Effectiveness Program, etc.).
-Each person should also supply a brief letter of recommendation from a UO faculty member (email is preferred).
+Each student should also describe their teaching experiences and plan for preparing to teach such a class (e.g., consultations with the Teaching Effectiveness Program, etc.).
+Each person should also supply a brief letter of recommendation from a UO faculty member.

-We realize the content of the proposal is tentative; however, it is important to give an accurate indication of the kind of course you would teach, and a sense of your level of preparedness.
+We realize the content of the proposal is tentative; however, it is important to give an accurate indication of the kind of course you would teach and a sense of your level of preparedness.

 Although students are encouraged to think creatively, repeating courses that have been taught successfully in the past is also a viable option.
-For example, "Public Lands" was developed by Corey Boseman in 1997, and has been taught by several other grad students since then.
+For example, "Public Lands" was developed by Corey Boseman in 1997 and has been taught by several other grad students since then.